Chhayanat (raga)

-Chhayanat ("shadow or glimpse of Nat") is a raga in Hindustani classical music.
-It is a relative of Nat, an old raga that is rarely performed.
+Chhayanat Chāyānaṭ ("shadow or glimpse of Nat") is a raga in Hindustani classical music.

 Technical description

 Chhayanat is a very popular raag whereas its constituent "Chhaya" and "Nat" are rarely sung anymore.
-Its distinctive phrases P->R and P->S' set it apart from the related Kamod, Kedar, Alhaiya Bilawal and Hameer.
+Its distinctive phrases P->R and P->S' set it apart from the related Kamod, Kedar, Alhaiya Bilaval and Hameer.

 Samay

 Chhayanat is an evening raag, and is sung during the second "prahar" 9PM-12AM.